yanivyacoby/a-guide-to-your-phd/guide.md

 We therefore recommend that if you start noticing yourself feeling this way, talk to your advisors and lab-mates and see what works for them!

-> **Additional things to try include**,
-* Switching between different research projects or between research and class-work when you feel like you are losing momentum ("productive procrastination").
-* Reminding yourself of how your research contributes to the bigger picture.

 ## Process vs. outcomes